wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to delete, select **Delete** and confirm.

-## See the Ingestion Policies to Which a Proxy Belongs

-1. Log in to your Wavefront instance as a Super Admin user.
-2. Click **Browse > Proxies**.

-   For each proxy, the **Ingestion Policies** column shows a list of policies.

-   If the proxy belongs to many policies, hover over the three horizontal dots and you'll see the rest of the ingestion policies in a tooltip.

 ## Examine Ingestion Policy Usage